 Yes, it’s true—your body is home to trillions of microbes, most of whom work on your behalf to keep you healthy.
-Among many other things, the beneficial bacteria in your gut work to help you digest foods, regulate your immune system, help you sleep, and even keep your emotions in check.
+Among many other things, the beneficial bacteria in your gut work to help support your digestion, immune system, and restful sleep, and they can even help maintain positive emotions.

-• Supporting our blood sugar control.
+• Supporting blood sugar levels already within the normal range.
 Proper blood sugar balance is critical to a healthy weight.
 Why?
 On the one end, fluctuating glucose levels can lead to unhealthy food cravings for sugary foods that will give us a quick energy boost.
 At the other end of the spectrum, excess glucose gets stored as fat, but an influx of insulin (in response to the extra glucose) turns off our body’s signal to burn that fat.
-Probiotics work to balance our blood sugar by increasing our body’s sensitivity to insulin and increasing insulin secretion when necessary1.
+Studies indicate that our friendly flora help keep our blood sugar levels where they belong by increasing our body’s sensitivity to insulin and increasing insulin secretion when necessary1.

-• Regulating our hormones.
+• Supporting hormonal balance.
 The good microbes in our gut help to support many of our body’s hormones, like leptin, a hormone made by our body’s fat cells that determines our feelings of fullness.
 Ideally, leptin is supposed to signal our brain that we are full and should stop eating, but our body can become resistant to leptin, and our brain—thinking we are starving—tells us to eat, eat, eat!
 The good news?
-Probiotics increase our body’s leptin sensitivity, enabling our brain to get the “I’m full” signal3.
+Helpful microbes support our body’s leptin sensitivity, enabling our brain to get the “I’m full” signal3.

-• Reducing our stress.
+• Discouraging stress.
 Stress can wreak havoc on our weight and overall health.
-You see, not only can stress majorly deplete the beneficial bacteria in our gut—leading to problems with digestion, nutrient absorption, hormone regulation, and weight gain—but stress often causes us to overeat carb-heavy comfort foods that will give us a temporary (and calorie-rich) mood boost.
-Fortunately, probiotics can reduce levels of cortisol, the “stress” hormone, and they produce a vast majority of our body’s serotonin, the “happy” chemical4.
+You see, not only can stress majorly deplete the beneficial bacteria in our gut—leading to issues with digestion, nutrient absorption, hormone regulation, and weight—but stress often causes us to overeat carb-heavy comfort foods that will give us a temporary (and calorie-rich) mood boost.
+Fortunately, friendly flora can help reduce levels of cortisol, the “stress” hormone, and they produce a vast majority of our body’s serotonin, the “happy” chemical4.

-So, we know some of the “how” when it comes to probiotics and their effect on our weight, but how do we know they actually work?
-Luckily, you don’t have to take our word for it—research shows that probiotics can positively impact both weight and BMI (body mass index).
+So, we know some of the “how” when it comes to microbes and their effect on our weight, but how do we know that this relationship has any practical significance?
+Luckily, you don’t have to take our word for it—research shows that probiotics can support healthy weight management.

 In one study, women taking daily probiotics for six months saw significant body weight and fat mass reductions compared to women taking a placebo5.
 In another recent review of 2,000 adults, researchers discovered that consumption of probiotics reduced both BMI and weight in subjects, especially for those taking multi-strain formulas for at least two months6.

-Scientists still have much to discover when it comes to the microbiome and the many ways it can affect our weight and metabolism, but they do know that people who are overweight tend to have different microbial compositions than people who don’t struggle with weight issues7.
-The reason could be that certain less friendly microbes (usually abundant in overweight individuals) produce massive amounts of short chain fatty acids, which add to our daily calorie absorption.
+Scientists still have much to discover when it comes to the microbiome and the many ways it can support our weight management and metabolism, but they do know that people who are overweight tend to have different microbial compositions than people who don’t struggle with weight issues7.
+The reason could be that certain less friendly microbes (usually abundant in overweight individuals) produce massive amounts of short chain fatty acids, which can contribute to daily calorie absorption.

-The good news is that adding in probiotics to your health regimen is a simple way to achieve proper microbial balance in your digestive tract which will help you get both your metabolism and your weight back on track.
+The good news is that adding in probiotics to your health regimen is a simple way to support proper microbial balance in your digestive tract, which can help you maintain healthy weight management and metabolism.

-If you want to shed a few pounds, research shows that taking care of the microscopic friends in your gut is your best first step.
+If you want to keep your metabolism going strong, research shows that taking care of the microscopic friends in your gut is your best first step.
 Here are our tips for living a gut-healthy life:

 1. Nurture your gut.
-A healthy gut environment will enable your good guy microbes to flourish so they can get to work supporting your weight.
+A healthy gut environment will enable your good guy microbes to flourish so they can get to work supporting your weight management goals.

-• Take a high-quality daily probiotic formula like Hyperbiotics Better Body to seed your gut with billions of beneficial bacteria that can work to optimize your metabolism at its very core.
+• Take a high-quality daily probiotic formula like Hyperbiotics Better Body to treat your gut to billions of beneficial bacteria that can work to support your metabolism at its very core.

-• Load up on fermented foods for a powerful probiotic boost.
+• Load up on fermented foods for a powerful probiotic feast.
 Kombucha, sauerkraut, and kimchi are all great sources of friendly flora.

 2. Stay away from probiotic killers.
 Unfortunately, today’s society is rife with chemicals, toxins, and medications that are deadly to the good bacteria in your gut.

-• Avoid antibiotics when possible, both as medicine and in the food supply—they indiscriminately wipe out the good guys along with the bad, depleting your precious microbiome and making it much easier to pack on pounds.
+• Avoid antibiotics when possible, both as medicine and in the food supply—they indiscriminately wipe out the good guys along with the bad, depleting your precious microbiome and making it harder to maintain a healthy weight.

 • Steer clear of antibacterial cleaners and chemicals, which also kill the good bacteria trying so hard to set up shop in your body.
 Look for natural cleaners like gentle soap, water, baking soda, and apple cider vinegar.

 • Limit your exposure to environmental toxins.
-Not only do these harm your beneficial microbes, but they can also disrupt your hormonal balance, leading to unwanted weight gain.
+Not only do these harm your beneficial microbes, but they can also disrupt your hormonal balance, which is critical for staying at a healthy weight.

 • Skip the artificial sweeteners!
 Although often used in drinks and snacks to quickly cut calories, non-caloric artificial sweeteners can have disastrous effects on your microbiome and your glucose metabolism8.